Daredevil: Born Again season 2: Design

 Michael Shaw and Emily Gunshor returned as production designer and costume designer, respectively, from the first season.
 The second season features a black Daredevil suit with a red "double D" chest emblem, similar to the one featured in the "Shadowland" (2010) comic book storyline.
-It is the first time the character has worn a suit with the chest emblem in the Marvel Cinematic Universe (MCU).
-Looking at set photos of the suit, Felipe Rangel of Screen Rant said there appeared to be bits of red visible under the black.
-He speculated that Murdock had painted over his red suit from the first season.
+It is the first time the character has worn a suit with the chest emblem in the MCU.
+The suit is Daredevil's red suit from the first season spray-painted black.
+Throughout the second season, the black paint gradually peels away, revealing more of the red underneath.
 Cox felt it was "pretty cool" to finally wear a suit with the chest emblem and said he had never asked for it before and had to "earn it".
 He was happy for the suit to be seen in set photos, rather than the usual secrecy that is taken with a new suit during production, because he was proud to finally have the emblem and wanted to show it off.
-The suit from the end of the season was Cox's favorite to date, calling it "bad-ass" and noting it had unique elements to it created for the season that had not been seen in the comics previously.
-Dex's costume features a blue "target" emblem on the forehead, similar to the white one from the comics.
+A scene was shot showing Murdock painting the suit, which Scardapane said was "pretty surreal", but it was ultimately cut from the season because it would have revealed the "double D" emblem and the creative team felt it was more interesting to first show the emblem during an actual Daredevil sequence.
+Cox said the suit with the peeled away paint was his favorite to date, calling it "bad-ass" and noting it had unique elements that were created for the season and had not been seen in the comics.

+Dex's Bullseye costume was also updated for the season, featuring a black and blue "target" emblem on the forehead, similar to the iconic white one from the comics.
+Gunshor recreated Jones's leather jacket from Marvel's Netflix television series Jessica Jones (2015–2019), based on the original jacket which Ritter had kept after that series ended.
+Angela wears a homemade White Tiger costume that Gunshor described as a "kind of armor", though she also said it is not a "full superhero suit"; it consists of a white tiger-print bandana covering the lower half of Angela's face, a white hood under a black vest, and black gloves and belt that she swaps for white ones over the course of the season.
+AVTF members wear a new all-black armored uniform this season that features the Punisher's iconic skull symbol as the task force's logo.